ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 Since we do not want to work on all comparisons, we will filter out the samples and conditions that we do not need.
 Only the mock growth and the _P. syringae_ infected condition will remain.

 You should still have the `counts` and `xp_design` objects in your R environment.
-If not please check the previous episode.
+If not please check the previous episode section _DESeq2 count normalization_.

 ~~~
 # filter design file (mock versus P. syringae at 7 dpi)